What is an Organic Compound?

 The organic compounds which were represented using structural formulas in the previous section are three-dimensional compounds.
 In order to draw the 3-D structure of an organic compound, we can use wedge-dash representation.

-The bond that protrudes out of the plane of paper towards the viewer is denoted by a solid wedge while that project away from the viewer or into the plane of the paper is denoted by a dashed wedge and the bond in the plane of the paper is represented by a line.
+In wedge-dash representation, the bond that protrudes out of the plane of paper towards the viewer is denoted by a solid wedge while that projects away from the viewer or into the plane of the paper is denoted by a dashed wedge and the bond in the plane of the paper is represented by a line.
 For example, the wedge-dash representation for methane molecule is shown as below:

 To learn more about the structural representation of organic compounds, download BYJU’S -The Learning App.